Sabrinas Organizing

 47 Holiday Tradition Examples

-You may be at a loss on what holiday traditions you want to add to your family's activities this year.
+You may be at a loss for what holiday traditions you want to add to your family's activities this year.
 So, to help, I added a bunch of them below.
 Each section shares a specific theme.

 Traditions To Do at Home